 No one is allowed to walk on the islands of Rinca or Komodo without rangers.
 Komodo dragons are extremely lethal and can easily come out of nowhere and attack a human.

 Think you can run?
 They can reach speeds up to 20km/hour is they are in pursuit.
-A bite from a Komodo dragon is filled with fatal bacteria that if allowed to enter your blood stream would certainly result in the loss of a limb and even death.
+A bite from a Komodo dragon is filled with fatal bacteria that if allowed to enter your bloodstream would certainly result in the loss of a limb and even death.

 They aren’t messing around, nor taking any chances, so after leaving the dinghy, we were escorted to the ranger station to pay our camera dues (50,000IDR for camera and 150,000IDR for video camera) before being briefed on our activities for the day on Rinca island.

-The staff was concerned about the volcanic ash, many of them wearing face masks and long sleeved shirts and pants.
+The staff was concerned about the volcanic ash, many of them wearing face masks and long-sleeved shirts and pants.
 We were never offered anything to cover our faces or ourselves.
 Guess being white tourists makes us immune to the toxicity?

-By the end of the day we all had black shoes, socks and skin.
+By the end of the day, we all had black shoes, socks, and skin.
 The ash dust got everywhere.

-Regardless, we didn’t find the ash had any real affect on us as we hiked 4km through the jungle then up to the top of the highest peak on the island.
+Regardless, we didn’t find the ash had any real effect on us as we hiked 4km through the jungle then up to the top of the highest peak on the island.
 The walking was tough in the hot sun but the view on the top was fantastic.

 This walk afforded us 2 Komodo dragon sightings and a water buffalo.
 We had better luck after descending from the peak and making our way to the ranger stations on the other side of the island where we started.